MPA Admissions Requirements and General Information

 Students may be admitted conditionally if deficiencies in writing or knowledge of American government are present.
 Conditionally admitted students are required to successfully complete one or more of our basic skills classes before moving to regular status.
 Please note that basic skills courses do not count toward the MPA degree.
 Once any conditions of admission have been completed, the Director of Graduate Studies will inform the Graduate School, and the student’s status will be changed to regular admission.

-We are still taking applications for the 2015-16 school year!
+We are still taking applications for the 2015-16 academic year!

+Applications for the fall semester are considered on a rolling basis.
 We strongly recommend that prospective students wishing to be considered for a Graduate Assistantship or other departmental funding submit applications by January 15.
 Students applying after that date may be eligible for an assistantship or other financial support; however, we will give preference to students who apply by January 15.
-Applications for the fall semester are due April 15 and are considered on a rolling basis; any applications received after April 15 are accommodated on a space available basis or are deferred until the spring semester.
-Applications for the spring semester are due October 15 and are considered on a rolling basis until the October deadline; any applications received after October 15 are accommodated on a space available basis or are deferred until the fall semester.
 Although January 15 is the deadline for consideration for departmental funding, the MPA department will consider applications submitted at any point throughout the year.

 Non Matriculated Admissions

 Individuals who have not been admitted to the MPA program but are interested in finding out more about the program may wish to take courses on a non-matriculated basis.
 All students who wish to take courses on a non-matriculated basis should apply to the Graduate School.
 Upon acceptance, students should complete the Non-Matriculated Admissions form and return it to the Department of Public Administration.